 If you’re considering a new career field, health care programs might offer the fastest way to get out of school and into a job with a good salary.

 Health care occupations are consistently in high demand, according to government and industry data.
-What’s more, many of these jobs require two years of schooling or fewer.
+What’s more, many of these jobs require no more than two years of schooling.
 Even with the minimal education requirements, some of these jobs pay more than jobs requiring bachelor’s degrees.

-Of course, job availability varies from region to region, so be sure to check with your local community college to see what’s in demand in your area.
+Of course, job availability varies from region to region.
+So, check with your local community college to see what’s in demand in your area.
 Also, be aware that some positions can be physically demanding, which is another factor to consider before enrolling in a program.

 3. The government might give you money for school

 Depending on your circumstances, the federal Workforce Investment Act of 1998 might help you get government money for your education.
 Under the act, dislocated workers can be eligible for support services and training through programs administered by each state.